telerik/ajax-docs/controls/grid/data-binding/understanding-data-binding/server-side-binding/programmatic-databinding-using-needdatasource-event.md

 >note The event arguments for the **NeedDataSource** event include the **RebindReason** property, which indicates the reason the event is occurring.
 >

->caution If at the time of the event, the **DataSource** property is not set to a valid data source, the grid will behave  unexpectedly.
+>caution **Important:** If at the time of the event, the **DataSource** property is not set to a valid data source, the grid will behave  unexpectedly.
 >

 * Immediately after **On_Load** if the grid has not yet been data-bound and there is no **ViewState** data.
 This means that if the **MasterTableView** **EnableViewState** property has been set to **False**, the grid will bind each time the page loads, not only the first time.